How to hire radiologists specialized in MRI & CT imaging

 Assess imaging volume and define the radiologist’s role

 Before considering how to hire a radiologist, evaluate your facility’s imaging volume and service model.
 Break down MRI and CT scan volumes by weekday, modality, and urgency to determine if you need generalists or subspecialists.
-If your center is expanding to include more neuro or musculoskeletal MRIs or managing high trauma CT volume, role clarity becomes vital.
+If your center is expanding, consider flexible staffing models to include more neuro or musculoskeletal MRIs or to manage a high-trauma CT volume; role clarity becomes vital.

 Consider whether you will need weekend or evening coverage, and if teleradiology can support lower-volume shifts.
-A well-defined job role enables more precise and effective radiologist recruitment.
+A well-defined job role enables you to hire a radiologist with the right skills and availability.

 Here are some areas to assess when shaping role expectations: